puyanwei/advent-of-code-2022/README.md

 #### Part 2

 4. Due to the code being split out into smaller functions, I generalised the function to take in a length word to adjust for part 2, wrote some extra tests and made sure they passed.
 Did make a bit of a tangent today so brought it back to the part 1 commit.
 Got it working then refactored.

+### Day 7 - No Space Left On Devie

+1. In solving the problem as fast as possible, I would assume that we would want to keep track of the `cd` commands to see how deep into the file system we are, and sum up the numbers there.
+However with the anticipation of part 2, I would like to put the data into JSON format so that its flexible to use for it.
+2. Write up the interface for the object.
+This should be a tree style recursive object, with nodes and children (which contains more nodes).
+There should be a `file` interface which contains information about the files that are not nodes.
+3. Using the example, write a test for the expected object.
+4. Once the object is completed, use a loop/recursion to sum up the sizes of all directories
+5. Sum up the sizes of all the directories that are under 100k for the answer